ReactiveSets/toubkal/README.md

 result in the transmission of large amounts of unused data, usually introducing unacceptable latency and bandwidth charges.

-Connected Sets implements a more sophisticated **Subscribe / Push** model where downstream pipelets subscribe to the subset of data they are interested in and subsequently receive all updates in a push fashion only for that subset.
-This allows XS to move the least amount of data between clients and servers while remaining realtime with the lowest possible latency.
+Toubkal implements a more sophisticated **Subscribe / Push** model where downstream pipelets subscribe to the subset of data they are interested in and subsequently receive all updates in a push fashion only for that subset.
+This allows Toubkal to move the least amount of data between clients and servers while remaining realtime with the lowest possible latency.

-XS stateless pipelets also use a lazy model where they will not subscribe to anything from upstream unless initial data is fetched by a downstream stateful pipelet.
+Toubkal stateless pipelets also use a lazy model where they will not subscribe to anything from upstream unless initial data is fetched by a downstream stateful pipelet.
 This again allows to transmit only what is really used by the application at any given time.